Bill Nighy: Early life and education

-William Francis Nighy was born on 12 December 1949 in Caterham, Surrey, the son of Alfred Martin Nighy (1913–1976) and Catherine Josephine Whittaker (1915–2003).
+William Francis Nighy was born in Caterham, Surrey, the son of Alfred Martin Nighy and Catherine Josephine Whittaker.
 His father managed a car garage after working in the family chimney sweeping business; his mother was a psychiatric nurse of Irish descent born in Glasgow, Scotland.

 Nighy was brought up as a Roman Catholic and served as an altar boy; however, he gave up "being a practising Catholic" as a teenager.
-He has two elder siblings, Martin and Anna.
+He has two elder siblings.
 He attended the John Fisher School, a Roman Catholic grammar school in Purley, where he was nicknamed "Knucks" because of his hands.
 It was at John Fisher that he gained his first experience as an actor, with his "reasonable" memory earning him longer lines in the plays.

 As a child Nighy was known by many to be insecure and shy; as a teenager he became an avid reader, particularly enjoying the works of Ernest Hemingway and F. Scott Fitzgerald.
 He left school at the age of 15, without qualifications, and later with a friend travelled to Paris hoping and failing "to write a novel".

 Nighy worked variously in a local employment office and as a messenger for The Croydon Advertiser and The Field.
 He then applied for a place at RADA, but was rejected and instead enrolled at the Guildford School of Dance and Drama to train for the stage.